FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 	- The red circles represent areas where full shell damage is done, the blue is 60%, and green is 40%.
 At 4k damage a shell, anywhere you get two greens overlapping or one blue is enough to kill a hunter/yeti in non UT1 modes (>2k damage).
 	- Basically, the radius is set so that the pattern above is gonna be right for units moving at 3.0 movespeed at a shell interval of 0.2.
-	- You can add more shells to this mode to make it longer, and adjust the direction, but changing interval has no effect.
+	- You can add more shells to this mode to make it longer, and adjust the direction, but changing interval has no effect on the command that will be sent out.
 	- Saturation is designed to be fire backwards rather than forwards, which  makes it easier to time to hit the first unit in a train of hunters/yetis/cursed/lacs.

 ## Understanding the Shelling Output